 Solvency Statement Procedure (Section 117)

-The first way for a Malaysian corporation can reduce its share capital by a special resolution if it sends a notice to the Inland Revenue Board and Registrar within seven days of the resolution’s issuing and meeting the solvency conditions according to section 117.
+A Malaysian corporation can reduce share capital by special resolution, notifying the Inland Revenue Board and Registrar within seven days.

-If all the company directors sign a solvency declaration regarding the reduction of share capital, the conditions for solvency have been met.
+If all the company directors sign a solvency declaration regarding the reduction of share capital, they have met the conditions for solvency.

-The company must also be reminded to send a notice to IRB’ Director-General and the registrar within 7 days from when the resolution is passed of its intention to reduce the company’s paid-up share capital.
+The company must notify the IRB Director-General and registrar within 7 days of resolution to reduce paid-up capital.

-There are certain requirements of a Solvency Statement that has to be met namely:
+There are certain requirements of a Solvency Statement that have to be met namely:

-Members of a company must pass a special resolution in order to reduce a company’s capital.
+Members of a company must pass a special resolution to reduce a company’s capital.

-If there are no objection, the company must lodge the resolution with the registrar for recording purpose within 6-8 weeks alongside with the necessary documents under section 119 (1) of the Act.
+- Both private and public companies must make the solvency statement available at the company’s registered office for creditors to check within 6 weeks of the resolution.
+If there are no objections, the company must lodge the resolution with the registrar for recording purposes within 6-8 weeks alongside the necessary documents under section 119 (1) of the Act

 Court Confirmation Procedure (Section 116)

-Even though reduction of shares by Solvency Statement Procedure may be slightly faster and incur less cost, some companies still chose Court confirmation procedure.
+Although the reduction of shares by Solvency Statement Procedure may be slightly faster and incur less cost, some companies still chose the Court confirmation procedure.
 The procedure is as follows:

-Members of a company must pass a special resolution to approve the share capital reduction as per solvency statement procedure, followed by seeking confirmation from the Court.
+Members must pass a special resolution for share capital reduction, followed by seeking Court confirmation per the solvency statement procedure.

-The Court will consider any special circumstances of any case directing to the provisions of any diminution of liability in respect of unpaid share capital or payment in the form of paid-up capital to any shareholders.
+The Court will consider any special circumstances related to liability diminution or payment in paid-up capital to shareholders.

-The court will than make an order confirming the reduction if the Court is satisfied that every creditor is pleased with the order.
+Moreover, the court will then make an order confirming the reduction if the Court is satisfied that every creditor is pleased with the order.

 FAQs